machin0r/WHPSC_Race_Data/README.md

 # WHPSC
-The World Human Powered Speed Challenge takes place each year in Battle Mountain, NV, where peopel from all over the globe compete for various records.
+The World Human Powered Speed Challenge takes place each year in Battle Mountain, NV, where people from all over the globe compete for various land speed records.

 # WHPSC_Race_Data